davidafsilva/davidafsilva.github.io/content/blog/post/using_jap_apis_for_fun_and_profit.md

      1655  02-05-2017 16:39   SmellyCodeBlockerProcessor.class
 ```

-There's really only one thing left to do.
+There's really only one thing left to do, profit.
 Find a way to clone your awesome jar file to your buddy compile classpath - that's up to you, I cannot tell how to do it - sit back, relax and enjoy the moment.
 Try not to laugh too much, as you'll have some explaining to do right after &#9787;

 ## Final thoughts